Types Of Distance Learning

 - You can study most of our courses via correspondence.
 We make sure that you receive all of your study material via courier (or by post, if you live in an area that is not covered by the courier service).

-- You also have the option to study a range of courses online.
-Please view the course list to find out which courses are available online.
+- Please view the course list to find out which courses are available online.